Software Development Life Cycle (SDLC): Definition, Models, And Phases

 In the fantastic world of development there is a certain framework that developers use to produce high-quality software efficiently and cost-effectively.
 This framework eables businesses to follow the development process in a clear and methodical way.

 It’s called software development life cycle.
 And as all frameworks, it has its standard steps and procedures.
-In this article we’ll go through the definition of software development cycle, we’ll address its models, then switch to different SDLC phases and go through those in a bit more detail.
-Let’s dig in!
+In this article we’ll go through the definition of software development cycle.
+We’ll address its models, then switch to different SDLC phases and go through those in a bit more detail.

 What is Software Development Cycle?

 The software development life cycle or SDLC is an essential tool used in software development.
 It evolved over the years and improved the way programs are created.
 It makes it easier for engineers and programmers to comprehensively build programs of all sizes.